Uruguay: Risk Assessment

 - Abundant agricultural and forestry resources

-- Social homogeneity (universal health coverage, free education) and political stability
+- Social homogeneity (universal health coverage, free education) and institutional stability

 - Active reform policy (business environment, public finances, social security coverage)

 - Substantial foreign direct investment

 - Member of Mercosur, preferential trade relations with the EU and the United States

-- Economy vulnerable to commodity prices (soybeans, beef, dairy products, wood, rice)
+- Vulnerability to commodity prices (soybeans, beef, dairy products, wood, rice)

 - Inadequate transport infrastructure

-- Public debt (mitigated by a longer maturity and less and less in dollars)
+- Public debt (mitigated by a longer maturity and diminishing denomination in dollars)